How to pronounce She transformed the spare room into a functional home office. in American English

 Silent T after N in "into"In "into", the "t" right after N is dropped — the tongue skips the T stop and moves directly from the N position to the next sound.

-Vowel-to-Vowel Linking between "into" & "a"A brief glide (y or w) bridges two vowels for smooth flow.
+Vowel-to-Vowel Linking between "into" & "a"Between "into" and "a", a brief "w" glide bridges the two vowels for smooth flow.

 ə→◌